 3. Update your profile

 Instagram lets you fill out a 150 character bio about your business.
-Because of the text-limitations, you’ll want to be clear and concise about who you are and what you offer.
+Because of the text limitations, you’ll want to be clear and concise about who you are as a brand and what you offer.
 If you serve a local customer base, you’ll also want to add your location.